NBA Rumors: Leaked Details Of LeBron James’ Lakers Contract Shows Opt-Out Year, But Won’t Have No-Trade Clause

-LeBron James is headed to Titletown, and leaked details of his new contract with the Los Angeles Lakers shows that he will have a chance to hit free agency again.
+LeBron James is headed to Tinseltown, and leaked details of his new contract with the Los Angeles Lakers shows that he will have a chance to hit free agency again.

 Less than a full day after free agency began, word leaked that LeBron would be signing with the Lakers on a four-year, $154 million deal.
 While the full details of the contract have not yet been released, Shams Charania of Yahoo!
 Sports reported that there is an opt-out in the fourth year of the contract.